Snehitha2021/Vehicle-registration/README.md

 # Vehicle-registration
-Project on registration of vehicles
+Project on registration of vehicles  using packages in python.